 There are several options to choose for these wheels.
 Here is some more information about the choices you need to make (if you are unsure about any of the options then please email us as, due to postage costs, we cannot pay return postage for these items if you make a mistake):

 Push Rim Size

 This is the diameter of the push rims that you require.
 This should match the size of the current rims that you have.
-There are three sizes available, 24″, 25″ and 26″.
-We keep the 24″ push rims in stock but we can order the other two sizes for you – there will be a small delay in delivering your order.
+We keep the 24″ push rims in stock and are no longer able to order other sizes.

 Push Rim Profile

 There are three different types of push rim with different profiles to suit your hand size/level of disability:

 The manufacturer, Carbo Life says this about the Curve and Curve L tetra grips:

 Being larger than conventional round profiles, this innovative profile provides tetraplegics with triceps function with a gripping surface optimised for exerting considerably more pressure on the pushrim.
 As a result, propelling the wheel-chair along a flat road and particularly uphill requires less physical effort while being much gentler on the joints and ensuring better and more secure wheel-chair handling.
 Along with the extremely durable anti-slip coating, the handrims make riding and steering your wheelchair much safer.
 When braking, the larger gripping surface helps to distribute the pressure much better and thus reduces generation of heat.

 The profile of the Quadro has been designed for those with no tricep function.
 The angled pushing surface allows you to get maximum contact on the push rim with the heel of your hand.
 The manufacturer says this about the Quadro: